-I’ve been working as a counsellor in Brighton and the coastal area since 2016 and have experience working with a wide variety of people of all ages, genders and sexualities.
+I’ve been working as a counsellor since 2016 and have experience working with a wide variety of people of all ages, genders and sexualities.
 Below are a few of the specialist areas that I have a particular interest in, but I often work with people facing other, or indeed multiple, challenges in life.
 If you’re interested in working with me, then please get in touch by email of phone.

 Whether you’ve had a diagnosis of depression from a medical professional, are in a familiar emotional state, or you find yourself experiencing symptoms of depression for the first time, talking therapy can be beneficial.
 The causes of depression are varied and above all specific to the person experiencing it.
 Your job, home life, accommodation, family life, society and economic situation can all contribute.
 Exploring your situation with non-judgemental support can help you understand what is happening, and being able to experience the warmth and acceptance of the therapeutic relationship can ease distress and help make sense of your experience.

 There is no one right way to experience grief or loss, and through my work with the national bereavement charity Cruse Bereavement Care, I have come across a wide variety of people who all experienced grief in their own ways.
 What is clear to me is that supportive care, that goes at your pace and accepts you for where you are, is imperative easing suffering.
 I have particular experience in providing counselling at home for people experiencing loss, and this may be of particular benefit if you are struggling at the moment.
 Whatever stage you are in your journey, whether you are anticipating a loss or grieving from a bereavement several years passed, I would be honoured to support you.
 I am passionate about providing caring, supportive and creative counselling for loss.